aer0ss/aerofs/docs/how-to/get_started.md

 ## Sign up accounts in local prod

+Go to the URL `https://unified.syncfs.com` to create the first admin account.

-For easy signup you can use signup tool:
+Or, you can use the signup script:

     ~/repos/aerofs/tools/signup.sh -u TEST_USER_NAME@aerofs.com